Wright Acacia - Native Gardeners

 Senegalia wrightii

-A mall, deciduous tree with one or multiple trunks that sprout into numerous spreading branches, forming a rounded, open canopy and drooping as the tree grows.
-It quickly grows to 20' tall, and on rare occasions to 30' tall..
+Wright Acacia is small, deciduous/semi-evergreen tree with one or multiple trunks.
+Numerous spreading branches form a rounded, open canopy, drooping as the tree grows.
+It quickly grows to 20' tall, and on rare occasions to 30' tall.
 Its thin bark is gray to brown on young stems, growing darker and breaking into flattened ridges with age and size.
 Its smooth twigs are brown or red with short, curved thorns growing along it.
-Small, glossy, light green leaves are obovate with a rounded apex, pinnately compound, and form an alternate leaf arrangement.
+The leaves are small, delicate, and pinnately-compound.
 During the summer, yellow-white flowers bloom in dense, oblong spikes.
-Fruit are flattened and twisted pods, growing up to 4".
+Its fruits are flattened and twisted pods, growing up to 4".

 Height: 10'-30'